We are officially in the holiday season. What better way to kick off Thanksgiving celebrations than with a Thanksgiving tablescape?

 Because I knew that we would be using the tablescape at night during the month, I tucked in 5 votive candles.

 I decided that the centerpiece needed something organic to add more color.
 A few stems of berries and leaves tucked in at the corners and center gave provided color and greenery to contrast with the weathered wood tray and natural textured balls.

-At each end of the tray I added 2 rustic turkeys from our collection and an artificial flower which I bought earlier in the season.
+At each end of the tray, I added 2 rustic turkeys from our collection and an artificial flower that I bought earlier in the season.

 My Thanksgiving Tablescape Place Settings